fireship-io/fireship.io/content/lessons/seo-angular-part-1-rendertron-meta-tags/index.md

 **What are the drawbacks?**

-- Requires a Rentertron instance to be deployed for production (Docker container).
+- Requires a Rendertron instance to be deployed for production (Docker container).
 - Performance hit on first page view (except the root URL).
 - Potentially higher costs
 - That's all I could come up with...